Teacher Assistant Resume Examples and Templates for 2023

 Taught Tutored

-The Bureau of Labor Statistics forecasts that jobs for teacher assistants will increase by about five percent between 2021 and 2031.
-This growth rate is roughly the same as the average for all US vocations.
+The Bureau of Labor Statistics forecasts that jobs for teacher assistants will increase by about 5% between 2021 and 2031.
+This growth rate is roughly the same as the average for all U.S. vocations.

-With the Combination format, you highlight your most relevant skills and experiences in your Experience or Work History section and an intro section.
+With the Combination format, you highlight your most relevant skills and experiences in your experience or work history section and an intro section.
 (This combination of work history and intro content is where the format gets its name.)
-Your resume intro should usually include a Profile summary and Key Skills section, but you may also include an Awards or Career Highlights section.
+Your resume intro should usually include a profile summary and a key skills section, but you may also include an awards or career highlights section.

 To increase your chances of an interview, write and submit a strong cover letter.
 The key to an effective letter is customizing it based on each job opening.
 Read our teacher cover letter guide to learn how.
 For other related examples, see our special education teacher and elementary teacher cover letter guides.